-Scandinavia to discern a quite different side to the word's meaning, in the form of a fragment of a human cranium from Ribe inscribed, around the eighth century, with the text 'ulfuraukubinaukhutiur ·hialbburiisuibr / baimauiarkiauktuirkuninn [hole] buur', which can be standardised as Ulfr auk Óðinn auk Hó-'tiur'.
+Scandinavian tradition, supernatural.29 We have, however, just enough evidence in Scandinavia to discern a guite different side to the word's meaning, in the form of a fragment of a human cranium from Ribe inscribed, around the eighth century, with the text 'ulfuraukuþinaukhutiur ·hialbburiisuiþr / þaimauiarkiauktuirkuninn [hole] buur', which can be standardised as Ulfr auk Óðinn auk Hó-'tiur'.
 Hjalp 'buri' es viðr / þæima værki.
 Auk dverg unninn.
 Bóurr.
 This we might tentatively translate as 'Ulfr/Wolf and Óðinn and high-tiur. buri is help against this pain.
 And the dvergr Bourr (is) overcome'.
-This evidence is consolidated by Old English material: by contrast with the other earlier medieval Germanic languages, surviving writings in Old English include a large number of medical texts, ranging from poetic charms though mundane but apparently local prose remedies to translated Latin medical writing.
+30 This evidence is consolidated by Old English material: by contrast with the other earlier medieval Germanic languages, surviving writings in Old English include a large number of medical texts, ranging from poetic charms though mundane but apparently local prose remedies to translated Latin medical writing.
 Without this corpus, the meaning of dweorg would have seemed limited to short people.
 However, the medical texts tell a different story.
-By the eleventh century, at least, dweorg seems fairly unambiguously to denote fever, and need not (always) have connoted beings, as in the CXXXXX ed boyle History of Science B-3 CAM XXXXX Old English translation of the Peri didaxeon, where a remedy for asthma mentions the symptom 'hwile he ribab swilce he on dweorge sy' ('sometimes he shakes/writhes as though he was on dweorge') for 'interdum et febriunt' ('sometimes they also suffer fever') in the Latin base-text.
-As with the Norse lexicography mentioned above, the recent Dictionary of Old English divides citations of dweorg neatly into the two senses 'dwarf, pygmy' and 'fever, perhaps high fever with delerium and convulsions'.
-However, the two senses are survely bridged by usage of dvergr on the Ribe Cranium, and by a text in the early eleventh-century manuscript British Library Harley 585, which contains a range of medical texts, the last of which comprises a miscellaneous collection of remedies known as Lacnunga.
-Among these is a charm for an illness identified in the prose as dweorh, which explicitly conceives of the illnessness in terms of a being (wiht) treating the sufferer of the disease as its horse (hæncgest).
-Although there may be instances of dweorg which belong under the sense 'fever', there is also at least one occasion where the distinction is not a helpful one.
-Moreover, the image of the wiht treating the sufferer of the illness as its horse in turn recalls well-attested traditions in our medieval and later evidence from Germanic-speaking cultures in which the female supernatural beings called mörur in Old Norse (singular mara) and maran in Old English (singular mære), who give their name to the modern English nightmare, ride their victims, causing illness, injury or death, and particularly hallucinatory experiences which might be categorised alongside the fevers mentioned above.
+By the eleventh century, at least, dweorg seems fairly unambiguously to denote fever, and need not (always) have connoted beings, as in the CXXXXX ed boyle History of Science B-3 CAM XXXXX Old English translation of the Peri didaxeon, where a remedy for asthma mentions the symptom 'hwile he ribab swilce he on dweorge sy' ('sometimes he shakes/writhes as though he was on dweorge') probably for 'interdum et febriunt' ('sometimes they also suffer fever') in the Latin original.31 As with the Norse lexicography mentioned above, the recent Dictionary of Old English divides citations of dweorg neatly into the two senses 'dwarf, pygmy' and 'fever, perhaps high fever with delerium and convulsions'.32 However, the two senses are surely bridged by usage of dvergr on the Ribe Cranium, and by a text in the early eleventh-century manuscript British Library Harley 585, which contains a range of medical texts, the last of which comprises a miscellaneous collection of remedies known as Lacnunga.
+Lacnunga includes a charm for an illness identified in the prose as dweorh, which explicitly conceives of the illnessness in terms of a being (wiht) treating the sufferer of the disease as its horse (hæncgest).33 Although there may be instances of dweorg which belong under the sense 'fever', there is also at least one occasion where the distinction is not a helpful one.
+Moreover, the image of the wiht treating the sufferer of the illness as its horse in turn recalls well-attested traditions in our medieval and later evidence from Germanic-speaking cultures in which the female supernatural beings called morur in Old Norse (singular mara) and maran in Old English (singular mære), who give their name to the modern English nightmare, ride their victims, causing illness, injury or death, and particularly hallucinatory experiences which might be categorised alongside the fevers mentioned above.34